colliecoder/maze-winner/README.md

 # maze-winner
-Maze winner is a maze generation and solving visualization of popular search algorithms such as depth first search and aldous broder.
+"Maze Winner" is a maze generation and solving visualisation of popular search algorithms such as depth first search and aldous broder.

 # Overview

 Maze generation is a classic application of basic search algorithms.

-This project uses...

-# Process
-## Technologies Used
+# Project uses the following technologies:

 - HTML Canvas
 - HTML 5
 - CSS
 - Javascript
-## Approach Taken
-Object-oriented.

-# "wins" and "blockers"
-## things I liked about the project
-## what I would have improved
+# The strategy used is object-oriented.

+# Positive aspects of the project and areas for improvement

-# core concepts/algorithms
+# Fundamental ideas/algorithms
-## canvas html
-## search algorithms

 [//]# (add visuals and code snippets)

-# The People Behind the Project
+# The People Responsible  for the project

-## Maintainers
+# Maintainers :

 [Kiersten](https://github.com/colliecoder)

-## Contributors
+# Contributors :

 Accepting contributions to hacktoberfest 2022 :jack_o_lantern: :ghost: :jack_o_lantern: !